renatoalvesjr/FullStack-Project/README.md

 ### Libraries

-- The followup of some required libraries to install in your workspace:
+- The followup are the required libraries to install in your workspace:
-  - pandas - For data manipulation and generation
+  - pandas - For data manipulation and creation
   - matplotlib - To create different form of data visualization
   - Flask - For the creation of the api itself